 Number of road deaths in 2019 likely to exceed last year

-130 people killed to date this year compared to 121 for similar period last year
+130 people killed to date this year compared to 121 for same period last year

 The scene at Garraunboy, Adare, Limerick where a teenager was killed by a car in the early hours of Sunday morning. photograph Liam Burke/Press 22